Aligning Shared and Routed Experts for Cross-Subject EEG Generalization: Experiments

-We evaluate the proposed framework on seven publicly available datasets spanning three EEG analysis tasks.
-For auditory attention decoding, we use the KUL dataset \cite{das2016effect}, the DTU dataset \cite{fuglsang2017noise}, and the AVED dataset \cite{fan2024msfnet}.
-For motor imagery classification, we use the BCI IV-2a dataset \cite{tangermann2012review} and the BCI IV-2b dataset \cite{leeb2007brain}.
-For sleep stage detection, we use the Sleep-EDFx dataset \cite{goldberger2000physiobank} and the ISRUC-3 dataset \cite{khalighi2016isruc}.
-We summarize the statistics of these datasets in Table \ref{tab:experiment_statistics}.
+We evaluate the proposed SREA on seven publicly available EEG datasets covering three representative tasks, including motor imagery (MI), sleep stage detection (SSD), and auditory attention decoding (AAD).
+Specifically, for MI, we use BCI IV-2a~\citep{tangermann2012review} and BCI IV-2b~\citep{leeb2007brain}.
+For SSD, we use Sleep-EDFx~\citep{goldberger2000physiobank} and ISRUC-3~\citep{khalighi2016isruc}.
+For AAD, we use the KUL dataset~\citep{das2016effect}, the DTU dataset~\citep{fuglsang2017noise}, and the AVED dataset~\citep{fan2024msfnet}.